 The robot architecture (Hügli et al., 1994) follows the principles of the behavioral approach.
-It is composed of four hierarchical layers: sensorimotor, behavioral, sequencing, and planing.
-The lowest one, called sensorimotor layer, is based on control theory and on signal processing.
-It is responsible for the elementary movements of the robot and processes data acquired by the sensors.
-The second is the behavioral layer, composed of a set of behaviors that on one hand control the robot with respect to environmental characteristics, and on the other hand extract measures of the world in order to feed the robot internal world representation: the topological map.
-The sequencing layer implements tasks which are described as sequences of behaviors.
-Its kernel is formed of a state automaton which activates elementary behaviors, based on the interpretation of both the status of the various behaviors and the parameters transmitted by the planing layer.
-This latter activates and parametrizes sequencing tasks according to specifications given by a human operator, the information of the topological map and the feedback of sequencing tasks.
+It is composed of four hierarchical layers: sensorimotor, behavioral, sequencing, and planning.
+The lowest one, called the sensorimotor laver, is based on control theory and on signal processing.
+It is responsible for the elementary movements of the robot, and processes data acquired by the sensors.
+The second is the behavioral layer, composed of a set of behaviors that on one hand control the robot with respect to environmental characteristics, and on the other hand extract measures of the world in order to feed the robot with an internal world representation: the topological map.
+The sequencing layer implements tasks, which are described as sequences of behaviors.
+Its kernel is formed of a state automaton that activates the elementary behaviors, based on the interpretation of both the status of the various behaviors and the parameters transmitted by the planning layer.
+This latter activates and parametrizes the sequencing tasks according to specifications given by a human operator, to the information of the topological map and to the feedback from the sequencing tasks.

-The architecture is implemented in the form of a development environment MANO, that encompasses a mobile robot Nomad200 (Nomadics, 1992) moving in a room environment, a set of different sensors, dedicated vision hardware, a collection of sensory-based behaviors as well as a versatile control unit.
-The successful implementation of several tasks in real environment speaks for the validity of this architecture (Tièche et al., 1995)
+The architecture is implemented in the form of a development environment, which encompasses a Nomad200 mobile robot (Nomadics, 1992) moving in a room environment, a set of different sensors, dedicated vision hardware, a collection of sensory-based behaviors, and a versatile control unit.
+The successful implementation of several tasks in a real environment testifies to the validity of this architecture (Tièche et al., 1995)

-3. BEHAVIORS
+3. Behaviors

 The behavioral layer comprises various behaviors.
-Some of them are directly related to the selfpositioning sites and others to the displacements between sites.
+Some of these are directly related to the self-positioning sites, and others to the displacements between sites.

-Two kind of behaviors are related to the sites: the self-positioning behaviors which move the robot into sites and the localization behavior which identifies the sites.
-Among the self-positioning behaviors, the homing on corner behavior, (Facchinetti and Hügli, 1994) controls the robot to a fixed pose defined with respect to particular configurations of the environment: salient corners and reflex corners.
-The pose, where the robot is moved, is defined on the bisectrice of the corner, at a fixed distance from it.
-This behavior receives range profiles from the structured light vision system Sensus500 and moves the robot such as to minimize the errors between a reference corner and the observed corner.
-Another vision-based self-positioning behavior is the homing on target behavior which positions the robot with respect to a pair of visual landmarks.
+Two kinds of behavior are related to the sites: the self-positioning behaviors, which move the robot into sites, and the localization behavior which identifies the sites.
+Among the self-positioning behaviors, the homing on corner behavior (Facchinetti and Hügli, 1994) controls the robot to adopt a fixed pose, defined with respect to particular configurations of the environment: salient corners and reflex corners.
+In the specific pose of interest in this paper, the robot is oriented towards the corner and is located on the corner symmetry line, at a fixed distance from it.
+This behavior receives range profiles from the Sensus500 structured light vision system, and moves the robot such as to minimize the errors between a reference corner and the observed corner.
+Another vision-based self-positioning behavior is the homing on target behavior, which positions the robot with respect to a pair of visual landmarks.

-The behavior which distinguishes the different homing sites is called localization behavior (Tièche et al., 1996).
-It uses a gray scale video camera pointing to the ceiling and identifies a site by comparing snapshots taken when the robot stands in a self-positioning site with a set of reference images stored in a database.
+The behavior that distinguishes the different homing sites is called localization behavior (Tièche et al., 1996).
+It uses a gray-scale video camera, pointing to the ceiling, and identifies a site by comparing snapshots taken when the robot is standing at a self-positioning site with a set of reference images stored in a database.
 It returns the identification of the unknown place.
-The combination of both a homing behavior and the localization behavior allows to define the distinctive places very accurately and in a non-ambiguous way.
+The combination of both a homing behavior and the localization behavior allows the distinctive places to be defined very accurately, and in a non-ambiguous way.

-The behaviors which are related to the robot displacements between sites are called the move to behaviors.
-One of these behaviors controls the robot to follow a wall detected by means of the structured light vision system Sensus500.
-Another one is activated when a reflective landmark is seen.
-It moves the robot towards the landmark and stops it at a fixed distance to the site.
+The behaviors that are related to the robot displacements between sites are called the move to behaviors.
+One of these behaviors controls the robot to follow a wall detected by means of the Sensus500 structured light vision system.
+Another is activated when a reflective landmark is seen.
+This moves the robot towards the landmark, and stops it at a fixed distance from the site.

-4. TOPOLOGICAL MAP
+4. Topological map